MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/file-storage.md

 > [!NOTE]
 > Membership in the group for guests in Azure Active Directory (AAD) and Yammer are completely separate.
 Deleting a network-level guest from an Microsoft 365 connected Yammer group or from the tenant in AAD doesn't remove the user in Yammer, and deleting a user from Yammer doesn't delete the user from an Microsoft 365 group or AAD.

-For more information about Azure B2B guests, see [Guest user access in an Azure Active Directory B2B](/azure/active-directory/b2b/what-is-b2b).
+For more information about Azure B2B guests, see [Guest access in an Azure Active Directory B2B](/azure/active-directory/b2b/what-is-b2b).

 ## Requirements